-The Xbox One and PS4 next-gen consoles have been duking it out since late last year.
-We've got our full breakdowns of each device online, head over to our Xbox One review and PS4 review for all the nitty-gritty.
+The Xbox One and PS4 next-gen consoles have been duking it out since late last year, with the PS4 taking a lead in sales, outselling its rival by around 50%.
+We've got our full up-to-date reviews of both if you want all the nitty-gritty, head over to our Xbox One review and PS4 review for complete breakdowns.

 However, if you want a rundown of the differences between the two consoles then you're in the right place.
 Here we're going to put the two consoles head-to-head over the most important issues, so you can work out which next-gen console is best for you, and whether you should buy now or wait for later in the year.

 Now, it can be a lot to take in if you're fresh to the "which is best" debate, so we've split the decision into several main categories – have a browse through to find the ones most pertinent to you, or just skip to the end for a summary.